coldsilk/docker-qbittorrentvpn/README.md

 * Configurable UID and GID for config files and /downloads for qBittorrent
 * Created with [Unraid](https://unraid.net/) in mind
 * BitTorrent port 8999 exposed by default
+* Optional Python3 install.
+Python3 is required for the torrent search feature.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it